hackingharold/ngx-dropzone/readme.md

 </mat-form-field>
 ```

-The dropzone supports dropping folders by default.
+Use the `webkitdirectories` attribute to support uploading folders.
-All files from subdirectories will be provided as a flat `File[]`.
+All files from subdirectories will be provided as a flat `File[]`, but with an additional `relativePath` property to keep tree structures.

 ## Usage with FormControl and validation